-It is the distinctive appearance and a different feel of the sarees that make it unlike other silk sarees.
+It is the distinctive appearance and a different feel of the sarees that make them unlike other silk sarees.

 The borders of these elegant and gracious sarees are inscribed with images of animals and birds that impart a distinctive touch to these ethnic garments.

 These sarees originally belong to the city of Kota in Rajasthan.